 Anger.
 Defeat.
 Rage.
 Disgust.
 We feel hopeless and stuck.
 We ask the same questions over and over: When will our political leaders listen?
 What can we as Christians do that we haven’t already done?

-These questions inspire our grassroots movement.
-On September 18th Christian communities will unite against gun violence across our nation by leading services of Lament, Repentance, and Action.
-We have created this event as Christian peacemakers who want to reduce gun violence.
-This website is to assist congregations, ministers, priests, pastors, and activists to create a meaningful worship service followed by powerful political action.
+These questions inspire our grassroots movement that invited churches across the country to lead a service of Lament, Repentance, and Action on September 18th.
+That date has long passed.
+Yet as Christian peacemakers who still want to reduce gun violence, this website remains a helpful resource to assist congregations, ministers, priests, pastors, and activists to create meaningful worship services followed by powerful political action.
 We hope that this protest-through-worship will loudly witness to the person of Jesus, who resisted all violence.

 Join the movement!
 Make your witness against gun violence with other Christians across the country.
 Invite others to join the movement.
 Let it be clear to our political leaders and our communities that Christians follow a peacemaker named Jesus who called us into the public sphere to protect the innocent.